Curio crassulifolius (DC.) P.V.Heath

 This species is native to South Africa (Western Cape).

-Curio archeri, formerly known as Senecio toxotis, is a small succulent with usually flattened leaves concentrated near the top of the erect to sprawling stems.
-The leaves are blue-green covered with a waxy coating and several translucent lines on each side of the leaf blade.
-The flower heads are brush-like, white to yellowish, and appear on slender stalks in fall.
+Curio archeri, formerly known as Senecio toxotis, is a small succulent with usually flattened leaves concentrated near the top of erect to sprawling stems.
+The leaves are blue-green with a waxy coating and several translucent lines on each side of the leaf blade.
+Flower heads are brush-like, white to yellowish, and appear on slender stalks in fall.

-The specific epithet "archeri" honors William Archer (1847-1874), Australian botanist and botanical illustrator.
+The specific epithet "archeri" honors William Archer (1847-1874), an Australian botanist and botanical illustrator.